-So what is an Adventure Activist?
-Honestly, I don’t know but this is what it means to me…
+What is an Adventure Activist?
+Honestly, I don’t know.
+But this is what it means to me…

-Having a family is one of the best adventures that life has to offer and when it doesn’t work out the way you dreamed it would, it can feel like happiness might never be possible.
-After my eleventh round of unsuccessful IVF, I decided it was time to go on another type of adventure… It has led me to taking on some of the world’s most iconic endurance challenges to raise awareness of what it feels like to struggle to create the family you long for (another of the world’s toughest mental and physical challenges) but also how to live as big and bravely as possible when life doesn’t go to plan.
+Having a family is one of life’s best adventures and when it doesn’t work out the way you dreamed it would, it can feel like happiness might never be possible.
+So, after my eleventh round of unsuccessful IVF, I decided it was time to go on another type of adventure… It has led me to taking on some of the world’s most iconic endurance challenges to raise awareness of what it feels like to struggle to create the family you long for (another of the world’s toughest mental and physical challenges) but also how to live as big and bravely as possible when your life doesn’t go to plan.

 …That’s what an Adventure Activist means to me.”

 On 2nd September 2015, Jessica swam the English Channel in 17 hours, 44 minutes and 30 seconds, raising over £25,000 for adults and children without the families they long for.
 She said it was like her version of ‘giving birth.’
 Read about it in her second book: 21 Miles: Swimming in search of the meaning of motherhood.

 Everest | Chomolungma

 Jessica’s journey to the top of the world is proving more than a little complicated… but then who says climbing Everest is easy?

 Her 2020 expedition was cancelled due to the Covid pandemic.
 And her 2021 expedition didn’t quite go to plan either…

 Jessica has written about her mountaineering madness in a new compilation of stories called ‘More Than It Hurts’

 On 23rd April 2017, Jessica ran the London Marathon for Fertility Network UK, raising over £5,000 for the charity.
 But please don’t get any sub-four ideas, it took her 5 hours and 27 minutes, proving that this adventure activist may be a Channel swimmer and a Marathon runner but she’s still no athlete!